mspielberg/factorio-railloader/README.md

 * All 6 primary ores from Angel's Refining, including refined variants up to purified crystals
+* Crushed stone and slag waste products from Angel's Refining
 * Processed ores from Angel's Smelting
 * Solid chemical intermediates from Angel's Petrochem